Code-Institute-Submissions/uc-frontend-project1/README.md

 - Images did not run when previewed through Github
     - removed th "/" from the start of links to songs, videos and images

+- Images were not showing up clearly when ran directly through the deployment link.
+    - This was resolved by changing the links setup. (e.g.removing the "/" )

 <h2>USER STORIES </h2>

 - The colours attrack the childrens attention and with the toys are attractive for young children.